 Bachelor's degree required.
 MBA or Master's degree or equivalent preferred.

-Typically a Moody's employee working at this level would have between 8 and 10 years of experience, or more, of progressively responsible HR related experience
+Typically a Moody's employee working at this level would have between 8 and 10 years' of experience.

 Ability to resolve conflicts and diffuse employee related issues, concerns, situations

 Ability to quickly evaluate alternatives and decide on a plan of action

 Understand and know how to work in a matrixed model - both corporate, functional and geographic

 Experience with dispersed workforce

 Strategic/critical thinker with business acumen

 Solid project management background and experience with HR technologies